GibbsConsulting/django-plotly-dash/docs/installation.rst

                             #   with direct use of the source
                             #   code for the package

+  ./prepare_redis           # downloads a redis docker container
+                            #   and launches it with default settings
+                            #   *THIS STEP IS OPTIONAL*

   ./prepare_demo            # prepares and launches the demo
                             #   using the Django debug server
                             #   at http://localhost:8000

 This will launch a simple Django application.
 A superuser account is also configured, with both username and password set to ``admin``.
+If the ``prepare_redis`` step is skipped then the fourth demo page, exhibiting live updating, will not work.

 Note that the current demo, along with the codebase, is in a prerelease and very raw form.